-Some info on what is curcuma calls it a shrub.
+Some info sources on curcuma call it a shrub.
 The plant has an upright habit and blooms on a scape rising above the foliage.
 Blossoms of the Siam tulip appear in late spring through fall, depending on the variety you’ve planted.
-These blooms range in shades of pink, red, rose and even brown.
+These blooms range in shades of pink, red, rose, and even brown.
 Tiny flowers also appear from the lower bracts, adding extra color to the Siam tulip plant.

 How to Grow Siam Tulips